U.S. News Rankings

 We venture together in the Eckerd experience to think beyond the conventional questions, methods and solutions.
 At Eckerd College, we ThinkOUTside.

 |School type||private, coed college|

 When applying to Eckerd College, it's important to note the application deadline is rolling, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due March 15.
 The application fee at Eckerd College is $40.
-It is selective, with an acceptance rate of 68.5 percent.
+It is selective, with an acceptance rate of 71 percent and an early acceptance rate of 88.2 percent.